 Last year, facing new legal pressure, the EPA finally issued a proposed finding that greenhouse emissions from aircraft endanger public welfare.
 But the proposed “endangerment finding” does not make a final determination, and EPA did not propose emission standards.
-The agency recently announced that 2017 would be the earliest date for publication of a proposed rule, with 2018 as the earliest possible date for the promulgation of a final rule regulating aircraft emissions.
+The agency recently announced that 2017 would be the earliest date for the publication of a proposed rule.
+That’s with 2018 as the earliest possible date for the promulgation of a final rule regulating aircraft emissions.

 Source: Friends of the Earth